certtools/intelmq/docs/Bots.md

 Assume we have an event with `feed.name = Spamhaus Cert` and `malware.name = feodo`.
 The default condition matches, but no others.
 So the default action is applied.
 The value for `classification.identifier` is `{msg[malware.name]}`, this is [standard Python string format syntax](https://docs.python.org/3/library/string.html#formatspec).
 Thus you can use any value from the processed event, which is available as `msg`.

+#### Types

+If the rule is a string, a regex-search is performed, also for numeric values (`str()` is called on them).
+If the rule is numeric for numeric values, a simple comparison is done.
+If other types are mixed, a warning will be thrown.

 <a name="outputs"></a>